scripting/feedlandSupport/docs/yourfeed.md

 # Your FeedLand feed

-There's a feed with your name on it, ready to go.
+FeedLand is designed to be a feed-based alternative to social media apps like Twitter, Bluesky, Mastodon.

-### It's a feed
+Like those products FeedLand is two-way, so in addition to reading, you can also write.

-One of the design goals of FeedLand was to create a feed-based alternative to social media apps like Twitter, Bluesky, Mastodon.
-Like those products FeedLand is two-way, in addition to reading, you can also write.
+This page explains how that works

 ### How to